fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/electronics.md

 author: Andrew Sleigh
 ---

-Inputs and outputs on a breadboard
+Inputs and outputs on a breadboard.
+Connecting IO to a Microbit.

 <!--more-->